david-v/plaza-mayor/README.md

 Web service and personal project intended to:

 1. Learn Java, and its tech stack which is new to me.
+2. Learn a bit of Python
+3. Learn Google Cloud services as infrastructure provider as opposed to AWS
-2. Have fun.
+4. Have fun.
-3. Perhaps build something I can then use as a web service for an Android app...
+5. Perhaps build something I can then use as a web service for an Android app / Angular.js front
-4. Get motivation to [next step] learn Android!
+6. Get motivated to [next step] learn Android
+7. Get motivated to [next-next step] learn Angular!

 ---

 **Tech Stack**

-[On Feb 16th I had never touched any of the following]
+[As per Feb 16th 2016 I had never touched any of the following (except for MySQL)]

 	Java 7
 	Spring